PurdueCAM2Project/SE4ML/source/supervised/chapter_gradient.rst

 with only two layers (input and output) without any hidden layer has limited capability.
 Thus, almost all neural networks have hidden layers.
 Some complex networks can have dozens or even hundreds of hidden layers.
+It has been shown that *deep* neural networks can be effective learning complex tasks.
+Here, deep means neural networks have many hidden layers.
 Information moves from the layers on the left toward the layers on the right.
 There is no feedback of information.
 Nor do two neurons of the same layer exchange information.
+Different layers may have different numbers of neurons.

 .. figure:: gradient/figures/forward.png

    Connects neurons of different layers.
 These are the only connections between enurons.
+Please notice that the numbers of neurons are 2, 4, and 2 in the three layers.

 The neurons in two adjacent layers are connected by weights, are expressed as a three-dimensional array: